balOS/quartz/content/C- Linked references are a smart default for related items.md

 ---
-title: "C- Linked references are a smart default for related items"
+title: C- Linked references are a smart default for related items
-enableToc: false # do not show a table of contents on this page
+enableToc: false
+tags: claim
 ---

 Authored By:: [[P- Rob Haisfield]]